binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     Connection to <target> 22 port [tcp/*] succeeded!
     SSH-2.0-OpenSSH_6.7p1 Debian-3

-And again if the system administrator had set-up the hosts files like mentioned above, an attacker would get:

-{title="Results", linenos=off, lang=bash}
-    DNS fwd/rev mismatch: <target> != <target.domain>
-    <target> [<target ip>] 22 (?) open

-Again not the information an attacker is looking for.
-We also discuss risks and countermeasures around SSH in the VPS chapter.
+In the VPS chapter we discuss further risks We also discuss risks, countermeasures and hardening of the SSH daemon in the VPS chapter.

 #### Web Application Firewall (WAF) Fingerprinting